fridaystreet/drone-ecs-node/README.md

   *NAME=VALUE

 These settings are now handle in an ecs task definition configuration object.
 See below for details.

+Note - Any settings that aren't listed below, operate in exactly the same way as drone-ecs http://readme.drone.io/plugins/ecs

 ####cluster
 The cluster, service & family settings all do indexOf matches on the full Arn of the relative resource.